frolovilya/stm32-boot-explained/README.md

 ## Try It Yourself

-The project has a minimal set of files required to boot up STM32 and explore the memory.
+The project has a minimal set of files required to boot up the STM32.
+You may want to try it yourself to check _arm-none-eabi-objdump_ and step through _gdb_.

 ### Build
 [ARM GNU Toolchain](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads) is required to build the project.

-It's recommended to install an all-in-one [STM32CubeCLT](https://www.st.com/en/development-tools/stm32cubeclt.html?rt=um&id=UM3088) command tools package with gcc, programmer and gdb-server tools included.
+It's recommended to install an all-in-one [STM32CubeCLT](https://www.st.com/en/development-tools/stm32cubeclt.html?rt=um&id=UM3088) command tools package with _arm-none-eabi-gcc_, _STM32_Programmer_CLI_ and _ST-LINK_gdbserver_ tools included.

-Build the project using CMake:
+Build the project using _CMake_:

 ```sh
 mkdir build; cd build